-This Strawberry Rhubarb Cobbler is the ultimate late Spring fruit dessert!
+This easy and delicious strawberry rhubarb cobbler is the ultimate late Spring fruit dessert!
 Sweet, crunchy, buttery and fruit filled.

-This Strawberry Rhubarb Cobbler features a generous layer of warm fruit, topped with a delicious biscuit topping and a layer of crumbs, that crisp up beautifully as they cook.
+This Strawberry Rhubarb Cobbler features a generous layer of warm fruit, topped with a delicious biscuit topping and a layer of crumbs, that crisp up beautifully as it cooks.

 This is one of those desserts where you just spoon out in to a bowl and serve warm with a spoonful of whipped cream or ice cream.